B2944/Frog-EC-Conversion/README.md

 ### 2. Get a plate manufactured with threaded holes

 This method will increase manufacturing costs but will ensure that the plate is properly threaded to avoid hiccups in the build process.
+Make sure to supply your manufacturer with the drawing diagram to ensure they understand the thread specs.

 ### 3. Laser cut plate with threaded standoffs